TREATMENTS AND SURGERIES

 Is a vasectomy reversible?

 The desired outcome of a vasectomy is to prevent sperm from passing through the vas deferens, which are ducts in the testicles that carry the sperm to the ejaculatory ducts.
 During the procedure, each duct is cut and tied.
-As a result, the ejaculate no longer contains any sperm and the unused sperm gradually degenerates.
+As a result, the ejaculate no longer contains any sperm, and the unused sperm gradually degenerates.

 What’s the success rate for a standard vasectomy reversal?

-• Note, also, that a vasoepididymostomy has a much lower success rate than a vasovasostomy (around 30% to 45%).
+• Note, also, that a vasoepididymostomyhas a much lower success rate than a vasovasostomy(around 30 to 45 per cent).

 What are the chances of pregnancy after a vasectomy reversal?

-Another statistic from a study in the Canadian Urological Association Journal (November 2007, Vol. 1, No. 4, pp. 388-393) evaluating the success factors for a vasovasostomy clearly demonstrated a progressive decrease in the patency rate and the pregnancy success rate relative to the interval of time between the vasectomy and the vasovasostomy.
+Another statistic from a study in the Canadian Urological Association Journal (November 2007, Vol. 1, No. 4, pp. 388-393) evaluating the success factors for a vasovasostomy demonstrated a progressive decrease in the patency rate and the pregnancy success rate relative to the interval of time between the vasectomy and the vasovasostomy.

 Does the age of the patient influence the success rate?

 The age of the patient has little bearing on the success rate of the vasectomy reversal.
-Conversely, the age and reproductive potential of his partner has a major impact on whether the procedure results in pregnancy.
+Conversely, the age and reproductive potential of his partner has a significant impact on whether the procedure results in pregnancy.

 What are the possible complications after a vasectomy reversal?

-- Minor risk of an infection requiring antibiotic treatment - Edema (swelling) - Ecchymosis (bruised scrotum) - Minor risk of hematoma (accumulation of blood in scrotum) - Scrotal pain - Minor risk of spermatocele (cyst in the epididymis) - Secondary obstruction (stenosis), resulting in azoospermia
+- Minor risk of an infection requiring antibiotic treatment - Edema (swelling) - Ecchymosis (bruised scrotum) - Minor risk of hematoma (accumulation of blood in the scrotum) - Scrotal pain - Minor risk of spermatocele (cyst in the epididymis) - Secondary obstruction (stenosis), resulting in azoospermia

 There is no influence on the patient’s sexuality.